 How is a clean plant made?

-A clean plant is the product of a long and methodical process, designed to ensure that harmful and economically important pathogens are identified and removed before a plant is distributed to growers and nurseries throughout the U.S. An outline of the process used at the CPCNW is detailed below:
+A clean plant is the product of a long and methodical process, designed to ensure that known and potential pathogens are identified and removed before a plant is distributed to growers and nurseries throughout the U.S. An outline of the process used at the CPCNW is detailed below:

-- Initial diagnostics – Once propagated and actively growing, tissue samples are collected and tested for harmful or economically important pathogens using of a combination of polymerase chain reaction (PCR), high-throughput sequencing (HTS) and biological indexing assays.
+2. Initial diagnostics – Once propagated and actively growing, tissue samples are collected and tested for viruses and virus-like organisms using of a combination of polymerase chain reaction (PCR), high-throughput sequencing (HTS) and biological indexing assays.
 If a plant is found to be positive by any of these methods, it is considered infected.

-- Virus elimination – If a plant is infected with an economically important or harmful pathogen, it enters the virus elimination process by which pathogens are removed using a combination of temperature-based therapies, targeted tissue culture and micropropagation.
+3. Virus elimination – If a plant is found to be infected, it enters the virus elimination process by which pathogens are removed using a combination of temperature-based therapies, targeted tissue culture and micropropagation.

-- Final diagnostics – Plants that passed all the previous steps are tested again against a species-specific list of harmful or economically important pathogens by PCR.
-This is to ensure no pathogens were missed, for the protection of U.S. agriculture.
+5. Final diagnostics – Plants that passed all the previous steps are tested again to ensure no pathogens were missed, for the protection of U.S. agriculture.

 How long does it take?